 Heated diode leak detection involves heating a refrigerant to the point that the molecules are broken apart.
 This reaction results in the presence of positively charged concentrations of chlorine or fluorine, chemical elements which are found in the majority of refrigerants on the market today.

-The heated diode technology used in electronic refrigerant detectors, such as the Bacharach H-10 PRO, will detect the chlorine or fluorine ions and trigger an audible alarm to identify a leak.
+The heated diode technology used in electronic refrigerant detectors will detect the chlorine or fluorine ions and trigger an audible alarm to identify a leak.
 Indeed, this technology is less likely to give false alarms compared to corona-suppression.

 This technology detects the noise refrigerants and other gases make when they are leaking.
 As a refrigerant leaks from an HVAC-R unit, it makes an ultrasonic noise that can’t be heard by the human ear.
-An ultrasonic detector, such as Bacharach’s True Pointe Ultra, True Pointe 1100, or True Pointe 2100, reacts to that noise and pressure.
+An ultrasonic detector reacts to that noise and pressure.

-After going over the numerous refrigerant leak detection methods available, you can see that none of them are the same, which leads us to our next point: You need to choose the method(s) that are best for you to find a refrigerant leak.
+After going over the numerous refrigerant leak detection methods available (along with Bacharach’s corresponding refrigerant leak detectors), you can see that none of them are the same, which leads us to our next point: You need to choose the method(s) that are best for you to find a refrigerant leak.

 Best Way to Find a Refrigerant Leak